kimruddock/pawelgrzybek.github.io/_drafts/2017-10-25-from-a-callback-hell-through-promises-to-async-functions.md

 photo: 2017-10-25.jpg
 ---

 Working with asynchronous JavaScript has changed a lot in the last few years.
-When `Promises` were introduced to ECMAScript a few years ago life became a dream.
+When `Promise`s were introduced to ECMAScript a few years ago life became a dream.
 Two years later, the `async` function was added to the specification — I still can't believe how nice and easy to read it is!
 What's next?
 Time will tell, but now let's review what we went through to get where we are.
 You have to agree — a random Chuck Norris joke generator is the perfect demo program!

 <!-- image here -->